 Uses: Box elder wood is soft and weak and not used for construction or fine work.
-Because of the weak wood it is not suited for use as an ornamental.
+Because of the weak wood it is not suited for use as an ornamental tree.
 Snow, wind and ice frequently break off branches.
 The sap has a high sugar content.
-In Canada where the Sugar Maple (Acer saccharum ) is less wide-spread (hence the alternate common name of Manitoba Maple), the early explorers produced many reports of using this tree to make a very good maple syrup.
-Examples would be Richardson in 1840 [Sir John Richardson, British Arctic Searching Expedition] and Palliser [John Palliser, leader of the British North American Exploring Expedition] in 1857 wrote "Everything is commencing to wear a spring aspect; the women of the fort are scattered along the banks of the river, busy gleaning their annual harvest of maple sugar.
-The tree from which they obtain sugar is not he true maple.
+In Canada where the Sugar Maple (Acer saccharum) is less wide-spread (hence the alternate common name of Manitoba Maple), the early explorers produced many reports of using this tree to make a very good maple syrup.
+Examples would be Richardson in 1840 [Sir John Richardson, British Arctic Searching Expedition] and Palliser [John Palliser, leader of the British North American Exploring Expedition] who in 1857 wrote "Everything is commencing to wear a spring aspect; the women of the fort are scattered along the banks of the river, busy gleaning their annual harvest of maple sugar.
+The tree from which they obtain sugar is not the true maple.
 It is the Negundo fraxinifolium."
 [That is the old scientific name for Box Elder.]
-According to him the resulting syrup was a darker color than that from the Sugar Maple.
-(Ref.#6).
+According to Richardson the resulting syrup was a darker color than that from the Sugar Maple.
+(Ref. #6).
 Harrington (Ref. #9) also reports of this use in areas outside the range of the Sugar Maple.

 References: Plant characteristics are generally from sources 1A, 32, W2, W3, W7 & W8 plus others as specifically applied.
 Distribution principally from W1, W2 and 28C.
 Planting history generally from 1, 4 & 4a.
 Other sources by specific reference.
 See Reference List for details.